Strategic Transportation Investments

 The department will circulate a draft of the STIP for public comment in December 2014.
 NCDOT anticipates the Board of Transportation will adopt it in June 2015.

 Under the new law, there will be some projects that score well through the Strategic Transportation Investments law (Strategic Mobility Formula), but will take years to get the necessary environmental permits to begin construction.
 A proposed state transportation bond would help bridge the transition to the new funding formula and kick start Governor McCrory’s 25-Year Vision for transportation by continuing to build necessary infrastructure immediately.
 To be eligible for the bond, projects must have been scored through the STI, and have completed planning documents and/or be partially constructed.

 Why STI Is Important

-North Carolina is the fourth fastest-growing state in the country.
+North Carolina is one of the fastest-growing state in the country.
 At the same time, NCDOT’s major revenue sources – including the state gas tax and federal fuel tax share, the Highway Use Tax and DMV fees – no longer provide enough funding to pay for all the transportation improvements North Carolina needs to continue to thrive.